topickering/express-upload-api/README.md

 __Dependencies__

-Install dependencies by running `npm install`
+Clone the repository and install dependencies by running `npm install`

 - Express.js
 - express-rate-limit (to limit requests from one source)